rohskopf/modecode/examples/simple_transfer/README.md

     python integrate2.py

 which creates integrated_power.dat.
+Or to integrate the power transfer components, do

+    python integrate5.py

-The integrated power may be viewed in gnuplot by doing
+which creates integrated_fv_sum.dat.
+This integrated power may be viewed in gnuplot by doing

     gnuplot < gnuplot_em_compare